umurugesan1234/cloudifyminders-blog/docs/_posts/2025-05-16-azure-AppSec-guide.md

 ## Understanding Application Security in the Cloud

-In today’s cloud-native world, shifting applications to platforms like Microsoft Azure brings agility and scalability—but it also introduces new security challenges.
-A common misconception is that cloud providers are responsible for *everything*.
-In reality, while Azure secures the infrastructure, **you are responsible for securing your application**.
+In today’s cloud-native landscape, migrating applications to the cloud offers agility and scalability—but it also introduces evolving security challenges.
+A common misconception is that the cloud provider handles all aspects of security.
+In reality, security in the cloud follows a shared responsibility model: while the cloud provider secures the underlying infrastructure, customers are responsible for securing their applications, data, and access controls.

 Application security in the cloud involves a continuous process of identifying vulnerabilities, patching weaknesses, and preventing future threats—especially under the shared responsibility model.

----

 ## A Framework for Continuous Protection